bespoke-silicon-group/bsg_replicant/README.md

-# BSG Manycore F1 Design (Bladerunner)

-This repository contains the Amazon AWS F1 software and interface logic for the Bespoke Silicon Group Manycore on AWS F1.
+# BSG Replicant: Cosimulation and Emulation Infrastructure for running HammerBlade

 ## Contents